Usage-based explanation of universal coding asymmetries in grammar

-This project (officially called “Form-frequency correspondences in grammar”, or FormGram), headed by Martin Haspelmath, has received funding from the ERC (European Research Council) under the European Union’s Horizon 2020 research and innovation programme (grant agreement no 670985).
+This project (officially called “Form-frequency correspondences in grammar”, or FormGram), headed by Martin Haspelmath, received funding from the ERC (European Research Council) under the European Union’s Horizon 2020 research and innovation programme (grant agreement no 670985), from 2015 through 2020.

 (for Leipzig seminar talks, see “Seminar“)